enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 - Statistical Inferences.md

 	We get the mean by minimizing the error (the residuals).
 Because it will give the smallest difference from the mean x-xhat, which is as close at the mean as it can get-

 What are the X of the second level?
-	A column of one.
-This is to get the mean of the Betas (on the 2nd level)>0.
+	X is just A column of one, bc we get the mean of the Betas (on the 2nd level)>0.
+	This means the Betas are the means of ?
 	But if you wanna compare 2 samples, then you need to compare 2 different means,  and you X them by a X = 10 subjects  * colum 2 means and  the Betas= 2betas * 10 subjects
 Why do we have zeros and 1 here?
 	![[Pasted image 20220711132138.png]]
 ??
 It depends, it could be any constrast rate like [1 -1] this will give us a ttest of c'B/ std(c'B) = B1 - B2 /std(B1-B2).
 Because  well, this is the contrast right?